DrTexx/sign-of-commitment/README.md

-# sign-of-commitment
+# Sign of Commitment

-A service that shows commits made to the Hackerspace public org on the LED dot matrix display
+A service that shows commits made to the Hackerspace public org on the LED dot matrix display.